| Name | Last modified | Size | Description | |

 Docutils' default HTML Writer, docutils.writers.html4css1 generates output that conforms to the HTML 4.01 Transitional DTD and to the Extensible HTML version 1.0 Transitional DTD (almost strict).

-Almost, as it contains some deprecated constructs and "a minimum of formatting information" in order to ensure correct display with deficient but widespread browsers.
+Almost, as it contains some deprecated constructs and "a minimum of formatting information" in order to ensure correct display with deficient but (at the time of creation) widespread browsers (mainly IE6).

 This writer is for you, if you